 Via Olimpia continues onto a flat section to a narrow passage into the old town.
 A cobbled climb of 600 metres at 10% leads to the final 400 metres before the finish is at Piazza del Comune.

-The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the intermediate sprints (at kilometer 69.6 and et kilometer 126.7) come with 3, 2 and 1 seconds each.
+The first three riders on the line win time bonuses of 10, 6 and 4 seconds, while the last of two intermediate sprints (at kilometer 69.6 and et kilometer 126.7) comes with 3, 2 and 1 seconds each.

 Giro d’Italia 2018 stage 11: Route maps, height profiles, and more